jaekimandy/wifi_reader/docs/TECH_SUPPORT_SUMMARY.md

    - **Model**: `jkim711/text_recog3`
    - **Current Status**: HTTP 401 Unauthorized

+### Secondary Request: Provide Correct LLM Model Name

+Please provide the correct model name in `account/project` format for:

+3. **LLM Model**: Currently using `deepseek-r1-distill-qwen-1.5b-f16`
+   - **API Key**: `dev_854ee24efea74a05852a50916e61518f` (or alternative)
+   - **Current Status**: Invalid model name format
+   - **Error**: "Model name must include account name and project name and separated by slash(/)"
+   - **Use Case**: WiFi credential text parsing
+   - **Alternative**: Recommend a suitable LLM model for text parsing tasks

-**Alternative Request** (if above cannot be granted):
+### Alternative Request (if above cannot be granted):

 Please provide:
 1. Alternative text detection and recognition model names that our API keys can access
+2. Alternative LLM model name in correct `account/project` format for text parsing
-2. Instructions on how to request model access through the Zetic MLange dashboard
+3. Instructions on how to request model access through the Zetic MLange dashboard
-3. Recommended OCR models for WiFi credential extraction use case
+4. Recommended OCR and LLM models for WiFi credential extraction use case

 ---